Fully local Reshetikhin-Turaev theories: Tangential structures involving

-Because all oriented $3$-manifolds admit $p_1$-structures, the forgetful maps are surjective.
-Shifts in $p_1$-structure can be shown to act cyclically on the first summand, so the four, respectively two orbits in the left groups must map bijectively onto the right summands in~\eqref{splitspin3}, establishing the splitting.
-Moreover, shifts in $p_1$-structure cycle through the $\bZ/48$ summands only.
+\begin{remark} A proof of the splitting~\eqref{splitspin3} on~$\pi_3$ with $r\in\{1/2, 1,\bC\}$ can be seen directly the following extensions, stemming from the analogues of the fibration~\eqref{mspinp1} in dimensions~$2$ and $3$:

-\begin{remark} An alternate description of these groups comes from the following extension sequences (which stem from the divisibility of~$p_1$ by~$4$ and~$2$ in the respective $\Spin$ groups):
+All oriented $3$-manifolds admit $p_1$-structures, so the forgetful maps are surjective.
+Shifts in $p_1$-structure act cyclically on the stable summand, so the four, respectively two orbits in the left groups must map bijectively onto the right summands in~\eqref{splitspin3}, establishing the splitting.